Chapter 17.10

 (2) Meals delivered by a nonprofit organization to handicapped or senior citizens at their place of residence; or meals served on the premises of a nonprofit senior citizen organization which receives funding from the state of Alaska or a political subdivision of the state; provided the sale price of such meals does not exceed the cost of delivery or service of such meals;

-(a) Gross receipts deriving from transactions in the following categories shall be exempt from sales taxation upon presentation by the buyer of a valid exemption certificate and reasonable identification:
+(a) Gross receipts deriving from transactions in the following categories shall be exempt from sales taxation upon presentation of reasonable identification by the buyer:

 (1) Retail sales and rentals of goods and services directly to a municipality, a state, or the United States government;